When a third party agrees to buy your unpaid invoices, giving you the advantage of having the money upfront and available for immediate use.

 The business owner and the lender must reach a decision – taking into account your financial commitments – which leaves them both happy for the duration of the contract length.

 Service fees are paid monthly and are a percentage of your turnover.

 A payment made for any advances you receive from the lender.
 The duration of this depends on how long your payment terms are.

-On top of service fees and discount rates, there are ‘disbursements’ fees which includes things such as; paperwork, payments etc. Some examples include copying reports, audit visits and third party payments.
+On top of service fees and discount rates, there are ‘disbursements’ fees which include things such as; paperwork, payments etc. Some examples include copying reports, audit visits and third-party payments.

 Applying for invoice finance

 When applying for invoice finance, you need to ensure the lender is the best match for your company, otherwise, it can be time consuming and expensive.
 Businesscomparison.com allows you to compare top invoice finance providers in the space of a minute.
 We simply ask a few questions to start you on your invoice finance journey.

 - How much would you like to borrow?

 - What is your annual turnover?

 - What is your business type?